metrorailings/OwlBlog/content/posts/week-1-insights.md

 Brees and his short passes worry me.
 Usually, his age starts to show itself in the second half of the season.

 The Buccaneers passing offense isn't anywhere near as crisp as I'd expect from a player of Tom Brady's caliber.

+I wonder if a cover-two defense combined with chips off Alvin Kamara would be enough to cork this Saints offense.